City of Campbelltown

 Drivers of population change

-It is assumed that a number of these patterns will continue into the future, most notably flows into the City from areas closer to central Adelaide, the loss of population to growing areas to the north, and the attraction of the Tranmere and Magill areas to young people.
+It is assumed that a number of these patterns will continue into the future, most notably flows into the City from areas closer to central Adelaide, the loss of population to growing areas to the north, and the attraction of Campbelltown, Hectorville, Newton, Paradise and Magill to young people alongside the attraction of Athelstone, Rostrevor and Tranmere areas to family forming households and established families.

 Note: The migration flows depicted above are historical and do not represent future or forecast migration flows or subsequent council boundary changes.
 The arrows represent migration flows to the area as a whole and do not indicate an origin or destination for any specific localities within the area.
 Overseas flow shows overseas arrivals only, based on answers to the census question “where did the person usually live 5-years ago.

 With the progressive residential development of the City over a century, areas have developed different roles within the housing market.
 Many areas within the City tend to be attractive to established families, such as Athelstone and Rostrevor.
-The eastern and southern areas of the City (Tranmere, Hectorville and Magill) are more strongly influenced by the inflow of younger people, such as tertiary students aged 18-24.
-A number of areas also attract many older people (80+), notably Campbelltown and Paradise.
-This variety of function and role of the small areas in the City of Campbelltown means that population outcomes differ across the City.
+The western and north-western areas of the City (Campbelltown, Hectorville and Paradise) are more strongly influenced by the inflow of younger people, such as tertiary students aged 18-24 years.
+A number of areas also attract many older people (80+), notably Campbelltown, Newton and Paradise.
+This variety of roles and functions played by the different small areas in the City of Campbelltown means that population outcomes differ across the City.

 There are also differences in the supply of residential property within the City which will also have a major influence in structuring different population and household futures over the forecast period.
-The more significant new residential opportunities have been identified in Athelstone, Campbelltown, Paradise and Rostrevor, although there is likely to be other minor infill residential development opportunities throughout the City.
+Recent changes in zoning and allowances for more residential infill development throughout the municipality has resulted in increased rates of development and housing supply.
+This in turn is met by demand of people to live in the area hence the relatively high levels of population growth during the forecast period which were not experienced for many years prior to now.
+The more significant new residential opportunities have been identified in Campbelltown and to a lesser extent, Hectorville in the short term, with Paradise and Rostrevor increasing rates of residential supply in the mid to long term.
+There is likely to be other minor infill residential development opportunities throughout the City.